lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

  - Use Nextflow pipelines with other cloud vendors: AWS - [link](https://www.nextflow.io/docs/latest/awscloud.html)
  - Get and run example Nextflow bioinformatics pipelines (such as one for 'rnaseq jobs') at the nf-core site - [link](https://nf-co.re/rnaseq/docs)
  - Monitor running Nextflow pipelines using the visual Nextflow Tower tool - [link](https://tower.nf/)
- - Register Nextflow workflows for distribution and reuse in [Dockstore](https://docs.dockstore.org/docs/prereqs/getting-started-with-nextflow/)
+ - Register Nextflow workflows for distribution and reuse in the [Dockstore](https://docs.dockstore.org/docs/prereqs/getting-started-with-nextflow/) genomics workflow registry
- - Note that Nextflow on Dockstore is a bit different from CWL or WDL.
-Instead of having one type of descriptor file, Nextflow with Dockstore uses two different kinds of files: A config file, `nextflow.config` and a descriptor file, often, `main.nf`.
+ - Note that Nextflow (NF) on Dockstore is a bit different from CWL or WDL.
+Instead of having one workflow descriptor file, Nextflow with Dockstore uses two different kinds of files: A config file, `nextflow.config` and a descriptor file, generally called, `main.nf`.
  - Use The Broad's GATK 4 with Nextflow.io use this command `nextflow run CRG-CNAG/CalliNGS-NF -r gatk4 -with-docker`
  - Understand that Nextflow is written in the [Groovy programming language](https://en.wikipedia.org/wiki/Apache_Groovy) & is designed to run on [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) instances